jas0ndiamond/PianobarPlayer/README.md

 # Setup
 1. Clone the pianobar project, install its dependencies, and build it.
-2. Install rvm, ruby, and gems thin, sinatra, liquid, logger.
+2. Install rvm, ruby, and gems thin, sinatra, liquid, logger, json.
 3. Write out your config.json file in the conf directory with your pandora login, default station, pianobar binary location.
 4. Run PianobarPlayer with thin -p PORT -R path-to-config.ru start.
 5. Point your browser to http://host:PORT/player, and enjoy the music.